-Annapurna Base Camp Trek in Nepal – the base camp of the 10th highest mountain in the world!
-Seven days of hiking to Annapurna Base Camp.
+Annapurna Base Camp trek in Nepal – the base of the 10th highest mountain in the world!
+In this article, you will find a probable itinerary, costing, distance, difficulty level and every other information on ABC Trek!

 This story is of misadventures.
 The misadventures of two travellers on Nepal’s most treaded-on trail.
 The base camp of the 10th highest mountain in the world.
 The whole mountain range is situated in Gandaki Province of North-Central Nepal.
-The seven beautiful days on that trail assured me that I would come back to Nepal again!
+The seven beautiful days on the Annapurna Base Camp trail assured me that I would come back to Nepal again!

 It’s quite unlikely that you will get lost on the trail, but we did!
 The seven days, hiking to and fro from 9 am to 5 pm, almost 14 to 16 km every day, we hiked, hitchhiked, rode on a bus on a road that is hardly a road, and stuffed ourselves with the healthy firm-picked locally-made staple of Nepal, Daal-Bhat, and a few local beers!